sass/sass/doc-src/SASS_CHANGELOG.md

 * Allow importing relative paths on standard input even when `--stdin` isn't explicitly passed.

+* Since we require ruby 1.8.7 or greater, support for ruby 1.8.6 was removed from the code.

 ## 3.4.18 (25 August 2015)

 * A fix in 3.4.17 to address unecessary semi-colons in compressed mode